-The diagram below outlines our Mission, Vision and measurements of the Outcomes with ambitious targets for each over the next three years:
+Below outlines our Mission, Vision and measurements of the Outcomes with targets for each over the next three years:

 3.2.
 Our Objectives and Ways of Working

 As our strategic approach is concerned with managing critical challenges and risks, the major issues that could impact on our population's outcomes were noted to be issues that required strategic focus and intervention (strategic issues).